String of columns rewriting and confluence of the jeu de taquin: Introduction

-As a consequence, he proved that the resulting Young tableau does not depend on the order in which we choose inner corners in the forward slidings.
-This is the \emph{confluence} property of the jeu de taquin.
-Here, this property follows the cross-section property of Young tableaux with respect the plactic congruence, proved by Knuth in~\cite{Knuth70}, namely two words on~$[n]$ are plactic congruent if and only if they lead to the same Young tableau after applying Schensted's insertion algorithm,~\cite{Schensted61}.
-Explicitly, if there are two sequences of sliding operations that transform a tableau~$w$ into two different tableaux $w_1$ and $w_2$, then we continue applying sliding operations until we reach normal forms $\tilde w_1$ and $\tilde w_2$, that is tableaux without inner corners:
+This congruence defines the \emph{plactic monoid of type~A},~\cite{LascouxSchutsenberger81}, which emerged from the works of Schensted~\cite{Schensted61} and Knuth~\cite{Knuth70} on the combinatorial study of Young tableaux.
+Plactic monoids have found several applications in algebraic combinatorics, representation theory, probabilistic combinatorics and rewriting theory,~\cite{Lothaire02,Fulton97,OConnell03, HageMalbos17, Hage15,CainGrayMalheiro19}.
+Schützenberger proved that the resulting Young tableau does not depend on the order in which we choose inner corners in the forward slidings.
+This is the \emph{confluence property} of the jeu de taquin.
+His proof follows the \emph{cross-section property} of Young tableaux with respect the plactic congruence, proved by Knuth in~\cite{Knuth70}, namely two words on~$[n]$ are plactic congruent if and only if they lead to the same Young tableau after applying Schensted's insertion algorithm,~\cite{Schensted61}.
+Explicitly, if there are two sequences of sliding operations that transform a tableau~$T$ into two different tableaux $T_1$ and $T_2$, then we continue applying sliding operations until we reach normal forms $\tilde T_1$ and $\tilde T_2$, that is tableaux without inner corners:

-Since~$\tilde w_1$ and $\tilde w_2$ are two Young tableaux such that their readings are plactic congruent, following the cross-section property, we deduce that $\tilde w_1=\tilde w_2$.
+Since~$\tilde T_1$ and $\tilde T_2$ are two Young tableaux such that their readings are plactic congruent, following the cross-section property, we deduce that $\tilde T_1=\tilde T_2$.

-In this article, we introduce a rewriting machinery to prove in a direct way the confluence of the jeu de taquin.
+In this article, we introduce a machinery to prove by using a rewriting approach the confluence of the jeu de taquin.
 We define the sliding operations as rewriting rules on \emph{strings of columns}, that is strings composed by glued sequences of columns, with a gluing map that describes the relative positions of columns.
-In this way, the jeu de taquin is described by a rewriting system on strings of columns.
-Our first main result, Theorem~\ref{T:RewritingPropertiesYoung}, proves that this rewriting system is confluent and terminating and that the normal form of any skew tableau is a Young tableau.
-We show how to deduce from the confluence and normalization property of this rewriting system the cross-section property of Young tableaux with respect the plactic congruence, and the commutation of right and left Schensted's algorithms.
-Moreover, using this rewriting description of Schützenberger's sliding operations, Theorem~\ref{T:MorphismRect} shows that the rectification defines a morphism of string data structures from the string data structure of skew tableaux to the string data structure of Young tableaux.
-Finally, we show that this morphism induces a Kashiwara crystal isomorphism between skew tableaux and Young tableaux.
+This combinatorial structure generalizes many structures of tableaux such as skew tableaux,~\cite{Schutzenberger77}, Young tableaux of type $A$,~\cite{Young28}, Young tableaux of type $B$, $C$, $D$ and $G_2$,~\cite{KashiwaraNakashima94}, quasi-ribbon tableaux,~\cite{Novelli00}, and patience sorting structures~\cite{AldousPersi99}.
+In Subsection~\ref{SS:Stringofcolumnsrewriting} we define a \emph{string of columns rewriting system} as a binary relation on the set of strings of columns, whose \emph{rules} are applied with respect to right and left positions.
+That is, a set of rules of the following form